eagle840/katacoda-labs/sql/step2.md

 # Save And Restore - Manual

-In this step we'll manually backup  the databases, remove them and then restore, and then setup to do automatically.
+In this step we'll manually backup  the databases, remove them and then restore, and then setup cron to do automatic backups.

 Lets create a backup folder on the local host